Using the right words and phrases on a sales call can have a big influence on the outcome. But what are the best sales statements to use?

 This type of customer is likely to signal lack of interest and hang up within moments of an agent’s opening.

 Hardened by irrelevant offers and telesales propositions, the Early Interrupter has the staunch resolution that any unexpected call is undoubtedly an unwanted one.

-Since this type of customer is likely to signal disinterest and hang up within moments of your agent’s opening, it is important here to set yourself apart from the competition as early as possible.
-This can be done by adopting an unconventional sales approach as soon as the customer’s lack of interest becomes apparent.
-When it comes to making a convert of the Early Interrupter, originality really is your finest ally.
+Since this type of customer is likely to signal lack of interest and hang up within moments of an agent’s opening, it is important here that agents set themselves apart from the competition as early as possible.

 Here are some good rebuttal phrases.

 “I’m sorry to bother you, Sir/Madam, but I thought you would be interested to know that…”

 Opening with an apology will immediately set the agent apart from the norm.

 “I’ll only take a moment of your time, Sir/Madam…”